 and which elevates the warrior to pride of place.

 grows up shaped by and defined by, reacting to that trauma, whose behaviour

-and actions are guided by the memory of that trauma, even where those behaviours and
+and actions are guided by the memory of that trauma, even where those behaviours

-of government, institutions like slavery, systems of warfare, lack
+systems of government, institutions like slavery, systems of warfare, lack

 of interest in trade or science, emphasis on warrior ethos and codes of

 personal bravery and prowess, as well as fatalism, current Barsoomian society

 is the direct result of, and was directly shaped by the crisis of millennia

 Barsoom's Fate Inevitable?

-what Barsoom is experiencing is a runaway ice age on the
+correct in that what Barsoom is experiencing is a runaway ice age on the

-verge of catastrophic desiccation, then it should be possible to reverse the phenomena.
+verge of catastrophic desiccation, then it should be possible to reverse

-frozen carbon dioxide and other atmosphere components trapped
+where the frozen carbon dioxide and other atmosphere components trapped

-at the poles are liberated, and things start to get really warm, particularly in the
+at the poles are liberated, and things start to get really warm, particularly

-slush away from the south and north poles, accelerating the liberation
+water and ice slush away from the south and north poles, accelerating the

-Toonolian Marshes, the Kaolian and Invak forests are used
+Dor, Ghasta, the Toonolian Marshes, the Kaolian and Invak forests are used

 The dying world lives again.